Clark Summit University

 How does Clark Summit University spend its money?

 Clark Summit University directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Clark Summit University tax-deductible?